Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: How might this increased emphasis on equity continue to improve law firm diversity in the future?
 Where can equity take diversity efforts in the future?

 Calvin Wingfield: For associates, it’s about taking a harder look at how work is assigned and ensuring that all associates are given equal opportunity for career enhancing matters and tasks.
-I co-chair the Committee for Racial and Ethnic Diversity (CRED) at the firm, and that’s something we try to do informally by supporting associates of color in finding those meaningful opportunities.
+I Co-Chair CRED@Goodwin at the firm, and that’s something we try to do informally by supporting associates of color in finding those meaningful opportunities.
 After engaging with the Management Committee on this issue, the firm is revamping our work-allocation policies and procedures to encourage more equitable distribution of work and to discourage and greatly stomp out “hallway staffing” and other practices that can disproportionately impact attorneys from marginalized groups.